brettwejrowski/pii-scrub-problem/README.md

 You will need to implement a command line executable that takes two arguments: a text file with a list of senstive fields and a JSON file of user data to scrub.
 Calling `./scrub sensitive_fields.txt input.json ` should output a scrubbed JSON version of `input.json` with the keys in `senstive_fields.txt` "scrubbed".

 Any valid JSON input should be able to be handled.
 Value types for senstive keys should be handled as follows:
-  - String: replace alphanumeric characters with "*"
+  - `String`: replace alphanumeric characters with "*"
-  - Number: convert to string, replace alphanumeric characters with "*"
+  - `Number`: convert to string and replace alphanumeric characters with "*"
-  - Boolean: replace value with "-"
+  - `Boolean`: replace entire value with "-"
-  - Array: each value of the array should be evaluated as described by other field types
+  - `Array`: each value of the array should be evaluated as described by other field types
-  - Object: if the key matches a senstive field, all values of the nested object should be scrubbed as described by other field types.
+  - `Object`: if the key matches a senstive field, all values of the nested object should be scrubbed as described by other field types.
 If the nested object does not correspond to a senstive key, each key/value pair of the nested object should be evaluated as described by other field types
-  - null/empty: value should be unmodified
+  - `null`: value should be unmodified

 ## Tests

 A handful of example test "scrubs" are in the `/tests/` directory.
-Each subdirectory has an `input.json`, `sensitive_fields.txt`, and corresponding `output.json` that is expected. *You should spend no more than 1.5 hours on this problem, and prioritize the test examples by prefixed number*.
+Each subdirectory has an `input.json`, `sensitive_fields.txt`, and corresponding `output.json` that is expected.

+**You should spend no more than 1.5 hours on this problem, and prioritize the test examples by prefixed number**.
 You are not expected to have completed all tests; simply work through accomodating them incrementally in the time allotted.